 FAQ's and HELPFUL TIPS

 - What time should we arrive? – Please try to arrive at least 10 minutes prior to show time.
 The "house" opens 30 minutes early.
 Because of the unique design of our theaters (in-the-round and floor-level-risers), arriving late means you would need to cross through an active performance to reach your seats.
 YIKES!
 How embarrassing!
 For this reason, we encourage you to be on time.
-Late arrivals are subject to relocation, late seating or rescheduling to another performance.
+Late arrivals will be rescheduled to another performance.

 - I can't make the show!
 What do I do now? – Things happen.
 We understand.
 To reschedule, please call the Box Office at least one business day before your reservation.
 One of our Guest Services Agents will make every effort to transfer your seats to another performance.
 Seating is based on availability.
 If the new performance is sold out, you may be placed on a standby list.
 Though it is not our policy to refund tickets, we will reschedule or place you in an upcoming show.
 Certain ticket exchanges may be subject to a rescheduling fee.